 - PSY 225 Statistical Techniques

-- 2018: Will attend Hawaii Student Success Institute
+- 2018: Attended Hawaii Student Success Institute

 - 2018: Participated in Teaching Squares (peer discussion of teaching methods), Leeward CC

 - 2017: Participated in Teaching Excellence Program (14 weeks), Leeward CC

 - 2017: Participated in Power Mentoring (intensive mentoring on OER), Leeward CC

 - 2017: Participated in Teaching Squares, Leeward CC

 - 2017: Attended "Integrating Indigenous Knowledge into Educational Practice" (UHCC)

 - 2017: Attended "Teaching Adults Effectively Online" (UHCC)